GioZaarour/Solana-CLI/README.md

    - Manages command routing and execution

 2. **Program Service** (`src/services/program-service.ts`)
-   - Core logic for program detection and analysis
+   - Core logic for program (smart contract) identification and RPC calls
-   - Handles native program identification
+   - Sifts through transactions of a program's Program Executable Data Account to identify the deployment transaction
-   - Manages program deployment detection logic
+   - Differentiates between non-programs, Native Programs or Sysvar Accounts, and custom programs (the ones users are interested in)
    - Coordinates between RPC and cache services

 3. **RPC Service** (`src/services/rpc-service.ts`)